Barrow-in-Furness: 19th century

 In 1839 Henry Schneider arrived as a young speculator and dealer in iron, and he discovered large deposits of haematite in 1850.
 He and other investors founded the Furness Railway, the first section of which opened in 1846, to transport the ore from the slate quarries at Kirkby-in-Furness and haematite mines at Lindal-in-Furness and Askam and Ireleth to a deep-water harbour near Roa Island.
 The crucial and difficult link across Morecambe Bay between Ulverston and Carnforth on the main line was promoted, as the Ulverston and Lancaster Railway, by a group led by John Brogden and opened in 1857.
 It was promptly purchased by the Furness Railway.

 The docks built between 1863 and 1881 in the more sheltered channel between the mainland and Barrow Island replaced the port at Roa Island.
 The first dock to open was Devonshire Dock in 1867, and Prime Minister William Ewart Gladstone stated his belief that "Barrow would become another Liverpool".
 The increasing quantities of iron ore mined in Furness were then brought into the centre of Barrow to be transported by sea.

 The investors in the burgeoning mining and railway industries decided that greater profits could be made by smelting the iron ore and converting the resultant pig-iron into steel, and then exporting the finished product.
 Schneider and James Ramsden, the railway's general manager, erected blast furnaces at Barrow that by 1876 formed the largest steelworks in the world.
 Its success was a result of the availability of local iron ore and coal from the Cumberland mines and easy rail and sea transport.
-The Furness Railway, which counted local aristocrats William Cavendish, 7th Duke of Devonshire and the Duke of Buccleuch as investors, kick-started the Industrial Revolution on the peninsula.
+The Furness Railway, which counted local aristocrats the 7th Duke of Devonshire and the Duke of Buccleuch as investors, kick-started the Industrial Revolution on the peninsula.
 The railway brought mined ore to the town, where the steelworks produced large quantities of steel.
 It was used for shipbuilding, and derived products such as rails were also exported from the newly built docks.

 Barrow's population grew rapidly.
 Population figures for the town itself were not collected until 1871, though sources suggest that Barrow's population was still as low as 700 in 1851.
 During the first half of the 19th century, Barrow formed part of the parish of Dalton-in-Furness, the population of which shows some of Barrow's early growth from the 1850s: